k-box/k-search-client-js/readme.md

    results are presented in a dialog below the search input field
   + `embed` the search box and the results are visible in a page area and cannot hide other elements already in the page

+## K-Link

+This library is not thighly couple to a specific K-Link, but instead it let you connect to hosted or self-hosted K-Links.
+To this aim you might need to identify hos to join a K-Link on its specific website.

+A list of OneOff-Tech maintaned K-Links can be found on the [K-Link Technology website](https://k-link.technology/network.html).

-## <a name = 'token'>How to get a token</a>
+#### <a name = 'token'>How to get a token</a>

 Go to the registry page of the K-Link network you want to connect to (typically https://public.your_k-link_network/registry) and create an account.
-If you don't know the address of the registry, contact the technical counterpart of the K-Link network you want to connect to or check if this K-Link network is referenced [below](#list-k-links).
+If you don't know the address of the registry, contact the technical counterpart of the K-Link network you want to connect to or check if this K-Link network is referenced on the [K-Link Technology website](https://k-link.technology/network.html).

 Go to Applications and click on `Add`